jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
 Let $P$ be a partition of set $A$.
-What does the partition form of AoC assert existence of?
+What does the partition form of AC assert existence of?
 Back: A set $B$ containing exactly one member from each member of $P$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1743376072898-->